andyhujinzhao/GAN/README.md

 # GAN
-code example and paper note for learning!
+Code example and paper note for GAN learning!